VA BMP Inspection Checklists

 The necessary frequency of inspections will vary with each BMP based on the type of facility, the size of the contributing drainage area, and the land use conditions within the contributing drainage area.
 The Virginia Stormwater Management Regulations (9 VAC 25-870-114) provide criteria governing local government BMP inspection programs.
 There is some flexibility provided for inspection frequency for BMPs treating stormwater from an individual residential lot and those BMPs for which schedules are established in individual BMP Maintenance Agreements.
 Other BMPS must be inspected at least once every five years.
 However, DEQ recommends that, if feasible, a full inspection should be performed at least once a year, at least for highly engineered facilities such as ponds, constructed wetlands and filters.
 Localities can take into account the property owners track records pertaining to inspection and maintenance of BMPs on their properties.
 Ideally, periodic inspections for trash and debris accumulation and general aesthetics should be performed more frequently, after significant storm events.

-The first example form provided on the next page is a generic inspection checklist developed by the Center for Watershed Protection.
-This form allows one to quickly assess urban BMP performance using simple visual indicators.
+A generic inspection checklist developed by the Center for Watershed Protection form allows one to quickly assess urban BMP performance using simple visual indicators.
 This approach was refined and tested through an extensive analysis of hundreds of BMPs located in the James River Basin of the Chesapeake Bay watershed.
 More detail on the methods and results can be found in Hirschman et al (2009).
 It is recommended that these rapid investigations be conducted during every other routine stormwater BMP inspection conducted by a locality in order to verify BMP performance.
-In many cases, the locality may choose to sub-sample their existing inventory of stormwater practices to gain better information.
+In many cases, the locality may choose to sub-sample its existing inventory of stormwater practices to gain better information.
 This basic form can be modified, simplified or customized to meet the unique BMP terminology and design criteria employed in the locality.
 As well, the locality may elect to develop or adapt your own indicators, checklists and field inspection procedures.